 The success of its inaugural year has now led to SportsAid Week becoming an annual fixture.
 Fundraising for the 2017 campaign surpassed £50,000 and the charity is looking for you to play your part once again this September.
 There are so many ways to get involved and the team at SportsAid are here to help you with your chosen activity.

-Please email Grace Hughes, SportsAid's Partnership and Activation Manager, on firstname.lastname@example.org if you have any questions about SportsAid Week 2018.
-Your support will make a huge difference to the country's brightest sporting prospects!Sign up here to receive your free SportsAid Week 2018 fundraising pack
+Please email Grace Hughes, SportsAid's Partnership and Activation Manager, on email@example.com if you have any questions about SportsAid Week.
+Your support will make a huge difference to the country's brightest sporting prospects!Sign up to receive your free SportsAid Week fundraising pack SIGN UP TO RECEIVE YOUR FREE SCHOOLS #MYMILES PACK FOR SPORTSAID WEEK

 SportsAid helps over 1,000 athletes across more than 60 sports each year, the majority aged 12 to 18, by providing them with an average award of £1,000.
 SportsAid Week is a fundraising drive designed to support the next generation of athletes striving to represent Team GB and ParalympicsGB at future Olympic and Paralympic Games.